70% Rule Calculator: Find Your Max Allowable Offer

 The 70% rule is one of the most trusted formulas in real estate investing.
-It helps flippers determine the maximum price they should pay for a property—based on its After Repair Value (ARV) and rehab costs.
+It helps house flippers and wholesalers determine the absolute maximum price they should pay for a distressed property to ensure a secure profit margin.

 Max Offer = (ARV × 0.70) – Rehab Costs

-• Hot Markets: You might stretch to 75% if resale velocity is high
+• Hot Markets: Real estate investors may stretch their limits up to 75% or 80% if local property resale velocity is incredibly high.

-• Heavy Rehabs: Drop to 65% to protect margins
+• Heavy Structural Rehabs: Drop your threshold down to 60% or 65% to protect your cash margins against extensive foundation or roofing jobs.

 Need help funding a deal that fits the 70% rule?
 Apply now and get approved in 7 days or less.